geeknik/nuclei-template-generator/README.md

 * Generated templates now validate as long as the payloadfile is properly escaped or encoded 🥳

 # KNOWN ISSUES
 * payloadfile can only contain one payload
+    * this isn't really true, your payloadfile can contain more than one payload, however it won't be parsed and passed along to the server in the way you're expecting.

 # TODO
 * Add support for Raw, Network and File templates